Messil/messil.github.io/_posts/2015-04-04-online-resources.markdown

 date:   2015-04-04 21:15:03
 favorite: 1
 ---
 MD on Call and Lanthier are good tools to get you going, but residency is not just medical; it’s also everything else around the medicine.
-Learning, teaching, preparing for your own practice… Here’s a list of resources I came across that may be of interest to fans of our apps.
+Learning, teaching, preparing for your own practice… Here’s a list of resources I came across that may be of interest to fans of our apps.<!--more-->

 [http://www.studentdoctor.net/](http://www.studentdoctor.net/)
 No need for introduction.
 This site was around before I started medical school and was already popular back then.
 Lots of helpful advice and an active forum.